310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% bubble Madara %}
 Nah… You’re reading me in good light, but I think I really am a traitor in the end.

-That sweet-sounding talk I had with you, too — I bet it was just me putting up a front.
+That sweet-sounding talk I had with you, too—I bet it was aaall just me putting up a front.

 Maybe my real feelings toward Kanata-san are hatred, for constantly acting almighty and God-like—